brianom95/brianom95.github.io/_posts/2014-11-26-santa-cruz.md

 ## Day 1

 We left early on our bus to the trail head, up zig-zagging gravel roads for four hours before a lunch break.
 We stopped again at Lagunas del Valle Llanganuco (3,850m) which was incredibly blue, then down the zig-zags on the other side for two more hours.
-The route has us walk back over the whole range so the drive after is much shorter, but getting to this side of the mountains was rough.
-At the trailhead we did introductions with our guide Cesar, chef Jesus, our team of porter donkeys, and the other clients; Rory, Eva, William, Etienne & Phoebe.
+The hike crosses back over the whole range so the drive after is much shorter, but getting to this side was rough.
+At the trailhead we did proper introductions with our guide Cesar, chef Jesus, our team of porter donkeys, and the other clients; Rory, Eva, William, Etienne & Phoebe.

-The donkeys carried the team gear and food, and once loaded and gone we followed.
+The donkeys carried team gear and food, and once loaded and gone we followed.
 It was a beautiful sunny day, following a small stream through grassy fields into the valley.
 Lots of sheep and old stone walls until we reached a ranger station to sign into the national park, then it became much more remote.
 Our camp was in a scenic spot below Punta Unión Pass, and the food was hearty and filling.
 It was loud by the stream but the stars were amazing.
 I was glad to be here with this group, having laughed and joked the whole day to here.
 We spent the nights playing cards and sharing stories.

 <p align="center" width="100%">
     <img width="300" src="/images/santacruz1.jpeg">